ntswamp/raylib-cpp-vscode/README.md

 # build & run
-try launching by using the "Debug" launch configuration in the debug tab or press F5.

-or

-build the game using View > Command Palette (ctrl + shift + p), type Run Task and press enter, select the Build Debug option. an executable will be created in the project folder.
+type Run Task in View > Command Palette (ctrl + shift + p) and press enter, select the Build Debug option. an executable will be created in the project folder. or press F5.